NILAB-UvA/bidsify/README.rst

-BidsConverter - converts your (raw) data to the BIDS-format
+bidsify - converts your (raw) data to the BIDS-format
 =============================================================

 .. _BIDS: http://bids.neuroimaging.io/